Installation of the judgehosts

 Finally start the judgedaemon:

 Upon its first connection to the domserver API, the judgehost will be auto-registered and will be by default enabled.
-If you wish to add a new judgehost but have it initially disabled, you can add it manually through the DOMjudge web interface and set it to disabled before starting the judgedaemon.
+If you wish to add a new judgehost but have it initially disabled, you can change the config setting to automatically pause judges on first connection or manually add it through the DOMjudge web interface and set it to disabled before starting the judgedaemon.

 The judgedaemon can also be run as a service by running: